Dinner with the Cratchit family.

 Bob Cratchit: He’ll have a kidney pie and pudding at the Hound and Thorn.

 Kidney Pie is a traditional British dish consisting of a cooked mixture of chopped beef, kidneys, mushrooms, onions and beef stock.
 This mixture is placed in a pie or casserole dish, covered with a pastry crust and baked until crisp and brown.
 Sometimes potatoes, hard-cooked eggs or oysters are also added to the dish.
-They are popular all year round, but at Christmas time, butchers all over England will make a pile of these delectable savory pies for the Christmas Buffet, to be served with pickles and chutneys.
+The baked dish is popular all year round, but at Christmas time, butchers all over England will make a pile of these delectable savory pies for the Christmas buffet, to be served with pickles and chutneys.

 Bob Cratchit: On the way home, Tim and I smelled our goose cooking at the baker’s.

 Goose was the main course of Winter Solstice feasts from the time of the ancient Egyptians.
-Henry VIII of England is credited with replacing goose with turkey—that exotic new bird from North America.
+England's King Henry VIII is credited with replacing goose with turkey—that exotic new bird from North America.
 Fruit from an exotic American plant called the cranberry was also added to English Christmas dinners.

 Peter Cratchit: Papa, why is Mama so worried about the pudding?